MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-H-Health-Care-Infrastructure-Model-Programs/part-510-Comprehensive-Care-Joint-Replacement-Model/subpart-F-Financial-Arrangements-Beneficiary-Incentives/section-510.500.md

 (A) The ACO must have had an ACO provider/supplier that directly furnished, or an ACO participant that billed for, an item or service that was rendered to a CJR beneficiary during a CJR episode that occurred during the same performance year for which the participant hospital accrued the internal cost savings or earned the reconciliation payment that comprises the gainsharing payment or was assessed a repayment amount; and

 (B) The ACO must have contributed to CJR activities and been clinically involved in the care of CJR beneficiaries during the same performance year for which the participant hospital accrued the internal cost savings or earned the reconciliation payment that comprises the gainsharing payment or was assessed the repayment amount.
-For example, an ACO might be have been clinically involved in the care of CJR beneficiaries by -
+For example, an ACO might be have been clinically involved in the care of CJR beneficiaries by—

 (*1*) Providing care coordination services to CJR beneficiaries during and/or after inpatient admission;